siderolabs/omni-docs/content/docs/how-to-guides/how-to-restore-cluster-etcd/index.md

 ---
-title: How to Restore Etcd of a Cluster Managed by Cluster Templates to an Earlier Snapshot
+title: Restore Etcd of a Cluster Managed by Cluster Templates to an Earlier Snapshot
 description: A guide on how to restore a cluster's etcd to an earlier snapshot.
 draft: false
 weight: 40